Spring Cloud Gateway

 private CasdoorAuthService casdoorAuthService;

-When you need the authentication who access your app, you can send the target url and redirect to the login page provided by Casdoor.
+When you require authentication for accessing your app, you can send the target URL and redirect to the login page provided by Casdoor.

-Please be sure that you have added the callback url (e.g. http://localhost:9090/callback) in application configuration in advance.
+Please make sure that you have added the callback URL (e.g., http://localhost:9090/callback) in the application configuration in advance.

 @RequestMapping("login")